SMSOSS/ict_notes/notes/grouped/16-The_Networking_and_Internet_Basics.md

 - Save money and install time

 ### Internet Access Service Sharing ###
-- User can access the INternet via computer netwoek with a single Internet service account
+- User can access the Internet via computer netwoek with a single Internet service account
 - Reducing cost of Internet access , helping monitor/control/protect network communication

 ### Network Conferencing ###
-- Enable users in two or more locations to communicate with each other via two-way audio amd video siganls
+- Enable users in two or more locations to communicate with each other via two-way audio and video siganls
 - e.g. Google meet , Zoom , etc.

 ### Information Backup ###
-- Information on individual computers can be bcked up and stored on server via network
+- Information on individual computers can be backed up and stored on server via network

 ---